johnpeart/johnpeart.github.io/src/blogpost/2013-08-23-dissertation.md

 Research on decision-making leads us to a view that the stable preferences assumption might not hold in all cases.
 Rational choice theory relies on several normative assumptions; that preferences cannot be contradictory, that they are transitive, that actors attempt to maximise their utility, and that actors consistently act in their own self-interest (Tsebelis 1990 pp.24-31).
 Others, in assessing the theory, have argued actors have access to perfect information and that they are able to see the full repercussions of their actions in a panoramic sense (Simon 1957 p.79).
 To assess the real world application of rational choice theory, we might consider the case of 'administrative man' and 'economic man' popularised by Simon (1997, 1957), and later work on 'bounded rationality' (Jones 2003).
 This literature challenges the notion of 'perfect rationality' arguing that actors are not omniscient calculators as some rational choice theories assume (Jones 2003 pp.397-398) and that our 'Incompleteness of Knowledge' (Simon 1957 p.79) – especially relevant in economic policy, where data are nearly always incomplete, based on estimates and uncertain – means that we must make decisions within certain limits.
 Rational choice assumptions may not be the best way to think about our preference forming and decision-making behaviour.

 Others have furthered these concepts, arguing decision-making is a process of 'muddling through' (Lindblom 1959 pp.80-81).
 Actors tend to make policy incrementally rather than on a wholesale basis – making decisions about the 'branches', not the 'roots' (Lindblom 1959).
 This is true in many areas of public policy, where actors engage in 'successive limited comparison' and 'mutual adjustment' (Lindblom 1959 pp.81-88) altering government projects and budgets at the margin, not the base (Wildavsky 1964).
 These theories imply some – though not absolute – preference stability but also that final decisions may not necessarily match an actors' prior preferences ('priors').
-These works open the door for some theoretical basis of preference change and emphasise the need to look beyond voting data alone, as votes may not be reflective preferences.
+These works open the door for some theoretical basis of preference change and emphasise the need to look beyond voting data alone, as votes may not be reflective of preferences.

 The 'critical junctures' thesis from the historical institutionalism literature gives us one further example of how preferences might change.
 At a time of large and unexpected events, preferences may begin to change when existing policy fails to accommodate or correct a political or economic shock (Hall and Taylor 1996, Baumgartner and Jones 2002, Marcussen 2005).
 Policy failure provides opportunities for policy entrepreneurs (Marcussen 2005) and epistemic communities (King 2005) to step in and engineer 'paradigm shifts' by changing the policy preferences of actors (King 2005).
 This literature makes it plausible that events such as the global financial crisis, a recession or a crash such as the burst of the dot-com bubble might have the effect of changing policymakers' views of the world and, by implication, their preferences.